joergreichert/leipzig-giesst-treedata/README.md

-# Musterstadt Gießt – Tree Data
+# Leipzig Gießt – Tree Data

 Please review the content of the `README.md` and adjust it to the project.